davidc6/exploring_rust/code-samples/README.md

 - Slice enables us to reference a contiguous seq of elements rather than the whole collection
   - It is a sort of a reference and does not have ownership

-- Rust breaks the deadlock between safe (garbage collectoin - Haskell, JavaScript, Ruby etc) and performance (manual memory management - C, C++) and restricts how a program uses pointers.
+- Rust breaks the deadlock between safe (garbage collection - Haskell, JavaScript, Ruby etc) and performance (manual memory management - C, C++) and restricts how a program uses pointers.
 Rust's compiler checks for safety errors such as dangling pointers, double frees, using and utilizing memory and so on.
 Pointers are addresses in memory at compile time but Rust proofs that your code is safe.

 - In C / C++ an instance of some class owns some other object that it points to.
 Owning object gets to decide when to free the owned object, once the owner is destroyed it destroys its possessions.
 It is therefore up to you to make sure that you don't point to that object anymore.